 Executive leadership, marketing and an outside marketing firm will work on the brand of our company.

-By combing showrooms customers and specifiers will be exposed to our furniture and Spacesaver’s specialty products.
+By combing showrooms, customers and specifiers will be exposed to our furniture and Spacesaver’s specialty products.

 The look and organization of the showroom will communicate the value each product will bring to the client.